aDENTinTIME/printf/README.md

 <br>

 ## Description
 The \_printf function produces output in a specific format, based on the given options, and writes to the standard output.
 To utilize \_printf you must create a main.c file and include the header "holberton.h".
+Call the function \__printf_, and pass any arguments you like.
 Then compile with all the following **.c** files.
+If you'd like to view the beautiful manual page, feel free to run it locally by using the command `man -l man_3_printf`.

 Files | Function 1 | Function 2 | Function 3 | Function 4 | Function 5
 ---------- | - | - | - | - | -